IN OPERA & CLASSICAL SINGING

 Following a successful trial of a MasterClass in 2010, the IFAC Australian Singing Competition continues to offer this unique opportunity each year to the Finalists.
 Its intimate and supportive ethos has become a memorable feature of the Competition for both Competitors and the members of the public who attend as audience.

 The concept of a 'master class' can be traced directly back to the celebrated pianist and composer Franz Liszt, who is credited for developing the format in the late 1900s.
-Master classes have gone on to become a staple of classical music education in the ensuing centuries.
+Masterclasses have gone on to become a staple of classical music education in the ensuing decades.

 'The Mathy' has become synonymous with the Marianne Mathy Scholarship, the featured award within the IFAC Australian Singing Competition.